MTech-cmd/Omni-lang/README.md

 WIP

 ### Bonus
-As a bonus you can always compile them to the closest binaries and away from the source code and make a program that checks whether your program actually works.
+As a bonus you can always compile them to the closest binaries and away from the source code (and make a run script for both) and make a program that checks whether your program actually works.